 Once upon a time Julie was a former corporate sales dynamo who turned to scuba diving and underwater photography as an escape from a chaotic career.
 Under a full moon in aquamarine blue waters of the Caribbean sea, she had a rare encounter with mating wild bottle nose dolphins that changed her life’s path forever.

-Julie has swam with large rare marine mammals, been buzzed by a humpback whale underwater, was the first to swim with and film tropical killer whales, has been charged by a baby elephant, stared down by a Kalahari male lion, had false killer whales echo-locate off of her, has had a lioness walk within inches of her fingers, has eaten lunch under a Leopard sleeping in a tree, and was gently pushed by a silver-back mountain gorilla.
+Julie has swum with large rare marine mammals, been buzzed by a humpback whale underwater, was the first to swim with and film tropical killer whales, has been charged by a baby elephant, stared down by a male black-maned lion, had false killer whales echo-locate off her, has had a lioness walk within inches of her fingers, has eaten lunch under a Leopard sleeping in a tree, and was gently pushed by a silver-back mountain gorilla.
 She has also been courted by a springbok, fed a giraffe mouth to mouth and has been surrounded by sharks in the open ocean, all with a camera in hand.